jozavala-msft/data-accelerator/sql-query.md

 T1 = SELECT * FROM DataXProcessedInput;
 ```

+* Besides the schema defined in the Input tab, each message coming in from Eventhub and IoThub will also have two additional columns: _SystemProperties and _Properties.

 * Each query is separated by comment "--DataXQuery--" and ends with a semi-colon.

-You can chain queries.
+* You can also chain queries.

 ```sql
 --DataXQuery--